Second Order Langevin Equation and Definition of Quantum Gravity By Stochastic Quantisation: Stochastic quantisation with second order Langevin equations

 In the example of \cite{cosmob}, we considered a $6$-dimensional scalar (one real and one complex field) renormalisable theory with interacting terms $g\phi^3+e\phi\bar\psi\psi$.
 (This was to avoid the more confusing case of fields with genuine self-interactions.)
 In this theory the real field $\phi$ can be be treated as a background coherent state $\phi_\cl$ and $\psi$ is a complex quantum field that couples with the background $\phi_\cl$ by its a current $e\bar\psi\psi$, similar to a background electromagnetic field coupling to an electron current, or a classical background gravitational field coupling to a microscopic quantum black hole pair.

 Eq.~\eqref{markov2} is translation invariant.
 Since it contains the friction term proportional to $b$, the stochastic process fundamentally involves a dissipation of the stochastic time energy.
 For the cases where there is dumping toward the equilibrium at infinite stochastic time, this stochastic energy will reach some constant.
 For $a\neq0$, one has oscillations on the way, and the entropy increase follows a different pattern.
-The physics at finite stochastic time is different for $a=0$ and $a\neq0$.
-Before the possible equilibrium, there are stochastic time slices during which the term $a\;\!d^2/dt^2$ dominates the term $b\;\!d/dt$.
+The physics at finite stochastic time is different for $\Del T=0$ and for $\Del T\neq0$.
+Before the possible equilibrium, there are stochastic time slices during which the term $\Del T^2\;\!d^2/dt^2$ dominates the term $b\;\!d/dt$.

 Non-trivial physics occurs then with an approximate conservation of the energy, since one can neglect the friction term for a while.
 For these intervals of time, one can estimate which phenomena must balance the $\tau$-energy variations in the $\tau$ oscillating background $\psi_\cl$.
 The latter is computed by solving the Langevin equation for $\eta_\phi=0$, and the quantum effects must be considered as those around this background, which one understands how to compute.
 Our scenario is that the quantum excitations for the field $\psi$ during this $\tau$-dependent process are analogous to pair creations of the Schwinger type.

-In fact, the pair creations or absorptions can be seen as a back reaction for the oscillation in stochastic time of a $\tau$-dependent vacuum (STDOV).
-The whole process is driven by the effect of the noise.
+The pair creations or absorptions that occur all along the $\tau$-evolution are a back reaction that compensates the effects of the vacuum $\tau$-oscillations.
+The whole process is driven by the effect of the noise and its relation to the field by a second order differential equation in $\tau$.
 The stronger $\phi_\cl$ is, the stronger is the counter effects of pair annihilation and creation for the field $\psi$.
 In principle, this can be perturbatively computed by solving the stochastic equation including the effect of the noise $\eta_\psi$ in the background field $\phi_\cl$.